BetterMuSeek

 Cutting and Shaping

-Precision CNC machines are used for cutting the wood into their initial shapes, which are then fine-tuned by skilled luthiers.
+Precision CNC machines cut the wood into its initial shapes, which are then fine-tuned by skilled luthiers.

 Assembly